General Quantum Bernoulli Factory: Framework Analysis and Experiments: The framework of the QBF

-(3) Finally, the quantum processor is further enhanced by allowing arbitrary quantum operations and generating an $n$-qubit Bernoulli state (see equation ~(\ref{EQ:REWRITTEN})).
-Then we can apply joint measurement on this state, and apply post-selection to construct functions in the form of
+The type-3 QBF uses a quantum processor which supports arbitrary quantum unitary operations and measurements, and generates an $n$-qubit Bernoulli state (see equation ~(\ref{EQ:REWRITTEN})).
+Then we can apply joint measurement on this state, and construct a classical coin with success probability of

-where $\mathbb{B}$ is the set of bases remained within the post selection, and $\mathbb{H}\subseteq \mathbb{B}$ is the set of bases chosen for a head output.
-The post-selection along with the multiparticle states allow a wider range of quantumly constructible coins, which forms the set denoted as $\mathbb{Q}$, and the complete set after classical processing is denoted as $\mathbb{Q}\mathbb{C}$.
-The proposed experiment in ref.~\cite{Patel2019} using Bell measurement for $4p(1-p)$-coin is an example of this strategy, showing the advantage of post-selection in efficiency.
-We further provide the protocols for $g(p)$-coin on QBFs of different types in supplementary methods for clearer comparison.
-There are also some interesting results about the classical coins generated.
-We can make some breakpoints of the function $k_c(p)$, that is for some values of $p$, $h_i(p)=0$ for every $i\in\mathbb{B}$.
-Nevertheless, these singularities can still be handled, resulting in that the functions constructed are still within the range of $\mathbb{Q}_1^1\mathbb{C}$, which further indicates the equality between $\mathbb{Q}_1^1\mathbb{C}$ and $\mathbb{Q}\mathbb{C}$~\cite{supplementary}.
-In summary, the relationship of the constructible sets are shown in Fig.~\ref{Fig:framework}{{(c)}}.
+where $\mathbb{B}$ is the set of chosen bases of measurement corresponding to full probability, and $\mathbb{H}\subseteq \mathbb{B}$ is the set of bases chosen for a head output.
+The results obtained beyond set $\mathbb{B}$ are discarded.
+Here we only consider the measurement in the computational basis, since other bases can be converted into computational basis through proper unitary operations.
+The joint measurement on multi-qubit states allows a wider range of quantumly constructible coins, which forms the set denoted as $\mathbb{Q}$, and the complete set after classical processing is denoted as $\mathbb{Q}\mathbb{C}$.
+The proposed experiment in ref.~\cite{Patel2019} for $4p(1-p)$-coin is an instance of this strategy, which optimized the experimental realization by directly applying Bell measurement on a 2-qubit state $|\psi_p\rangle|\psi_p\rangle$ where $|\psi_p\rangle = \sqrt{p}|0\rangle+\sqrt{1-p}|1\rangle$.
+Similarly, we can prove that $\mathbb{Q}\subsetneq \mathbb{Q}_1^1\mathbb{C}$, which further indicates the equality between $\mathbb{Q}_1^1\mathbb{C}$ and $\mathbb{Q}\mathbb{C}$.
+We place the complete proof in the supplementary methods.
+In summary, the relationship of the constructible sets can be described by

-{\bf Experimental demonstration.} The classical coin-flips can be easily realized on a personal computer, therefore the experimental hardness concentrates on the implementation of the quantum processor.
-Without losing generality, reaching all possible single-qubit Bernoulli states requires a set of basic operations for manipulating the relative amplitudes of states, including multiplicative inverse, multiplication and addition~\cite{Jiang2018,supplementary}, which is used for expanding the field of Bernoulli states corresponding to $\mathbb{M}$ (see Fig.~\ref{Fig:ExperimentalProposal}{{(a)}}), and can be generalized for constructing arbitrary Bernoulli states.